MarTech

 Building a Future-Proof Marketing Technology Foundation

 Start with Strategy: Let your business objectives drive technology choices, not the other way around.
-Every tool in your stack should serve a specific purpose in achieving your goals.
+Every tool in your tech stack should serve a specific purpose in achieving your goals.

 Focus on Integration: Ensure your tools work together effectively.
 The power of marketing technology comes from the seamless flow of data and insights between systems.